Hochopepper/SwordToShield/CoreRules.md

 Certain features will free you from needing food, drink, and sleep.
 In these cases simply count those amenities as automatically fulfilled, unless stated otherwise.

+## Languages
+Within the world there will most definitely be characters from differing cultures with different tongues, a creature cannot converse with another unless they are both capable of speaking and understanding the same language.
+The same goes for reading, a creature may not read text unless it is in a language they understand.

+### Common Langauges
+The following are some common languages and their very brief descriptions

+#### Common
+Common is the most... well... common langauge in a setting!

+#### Handspeak
+Handspeak is a langauge that is spoken with signs of ones hands rather than through vocal speach.

+#### Brogdingnagian
+The language of the giants

+#### Varanus
+The language of the dragons

+#### Infernal
+The language of devils

+#### Voidspeak
+The language of demons

+#### Abyssal
+The language of leviathan

+#### Celestial
+The language of the gods and angels

+#### Deep speech
+The language of abberations and other creatures from the depths of the planes

+#### Arcanium
+The language of magic, glyphs of arcanium are used by wizards to cast spells

+#### Beast tongue
+Universal language of beasts

+#### Primordium
+The language of elements and elementals, often used alongside arcanium in spells

+#### Nixian
+Language of fae and fairies

+#### Anirandrus
+Language spoken amongst worshippers of An'ire